How to Install a Ceiling Fan

 - Attach the bulb-shape fitting at the top of the downrod to the mounting bracket on the ceiling.

-- If you're installing a flush mount fan, thread the wires through the canopy ring.
+- If you're installing a flush mount fan, thread the electrical wiring through the canopy ring.

-If your fan's mounting bracket has a hook, use it to hang the fan on while you begin to wire or enlist the help of a friend to hold the fan while you begin wiring.
+If your fan's mounting bracket has a hook, use it to hang the fan on while you begin to wire or enlist the help of a friend to hold the fan while you begin working on ceiling fan wiring.

 - Connect the fan wires to your household wiring.
 Some fans come with additional wires, so be sure to follow your owner's manual for specific instructions.
 Use the wire nuts supplied with your fan kit to secure the wires.

-- Match up the wires: In many cases, the fan's copper or green insulated wire connects with the ground wire.
+- Match up the wires: Meaning black wire with black wire, white with white and so on.
+In many cases, the fan's copper or green insulated wire connects with the ground wire.
 The fan's black motor wire connects with the black supply wire.
 The fan's light kit wires, blue or striped, also connect with the black supply wires.
 The fan's white motor wire connects with the white, or neutral, supply wire.

 - Once these wires are securely connected, push them into the junction box.